 So I’ll be the first to say that fruity pebbles cereal might not be the most healthy cereal out there.
 I get it.
 But you know, once in a while that cereal just hits the spot!

-The bag was huge, so I had to come up with a recipe or two (or ten) to use up some of this fantastic fruity flavored cereal.
-Yes, I could make a version of rice Krispie treats, and they were great.
-A really nice lunchbox type dessert snack.
+The bag was huge, so I had to come up with a recipe or two (or ten) to use up some of this fantastic fruity-flavored cereal.
+Yes, I made a version of Rice Krispie treats, and they were great.
+A really nice lunchbox-type dessert snack.
+But I just thought these cereal rolls would be dynamite!

 Making These Awesome Fruity Pebbles Sweet Rolls

-- Remember to preheat your oven to 325.
+- Remember to preheat your oven then roll out the pizza dough.

 - Add the sugar and butter to the surface of the dough